pytorch/pytorch/docs/source/package.rst

 ``intern``
 """"""""""
-If a module is ``intern``ed, it will be placed into the package.
+If a module is ``intern``-ed, it will be placed into the package.

 This action is your model code, or any related code you want to package.
 For example, if you are trying to package a ResNet from ``torchvision``, you will need to ``intern`` the module torchvision.models.resnet.

-On package import, when your packaged code tries to import an ``intern``ed module, PackageImporter will look inside your package for that module.
+On package import, when your packaged code tries to import an ``intern``-ed module, PackageImporter will look inside your package for that module.
 If it can’t find that module, an error will be raised.
 This ensures that each :class:`PackageImporter` is isolated from the loading environment—even if you have ``my_interned_module`` available in both your package and the loading environment, :class:`PackageImporter` will only use the version in your package.

-**Note**: Only Python source modules can be ``intern``ed.
+**Note**: Only Python source modules can be ``intern``-ed.
 Other kinds of modules, like C extension modules and bytecode modules, will raise an error if you attempt to ``intern`` them.
-These kinds of modules need to be ``mock``ed or ``extern``ed.
+These kinds of modules need to be ``mock``-ed or ``extern``-ed.

 ``extern``
 """"""""""
-If a module is ``extern``ed, it will not be packaged.
+If a module is ``extern``-ed, it will not be packaged.
 Instead, it will be added to a list of external dependencies for this package.
 You can find this list on ``package_exporter.extern_modules``.

-On package import, when time packaged code tries to import an ``extern``ed module, :class:`PackageImporter` will use the default Python importer to find that module, as if you did ``importlib.import_module("my_externed_module")``.
+On package import, when time packaged code tries to import an ``extern``-ed module, :class:`PackageImporter` will use the default Python importer to find that module, as if you did ``importlib.import_module("my_externed_module")``.
 If it can’t find that module, an error will be raised.

 In this way, you can depend on third-party libraries like ``numpy`` and ``scipy`` from within your package without having to package them too.